iamsainikhil/gatsby-prismic-blog-starter/README.md

 3. **Environment File**

-   - Go to _API & Security_ section of your _Prismic_ project, grab the Permanent Access Token with _Access to Master_.
+   - Go to _API & Security_ section of your _Prismic_ project, grab the Permanent Access Token with _Access to master/README_images_.
    - The Repository Name is the name you have entered at the creation of the repository (you’ll also find it as the subdomain in the URL)
    - This project has the support for [DISQUS](https://disqus.com/) comments section which need your DISQUS project name which can be found at _https://<your-project-shortname>.disqus.com/admin/settings/general/_
    - Create an `.env` file in the root directory of the project.
 Add the following properties in it: